samziz/hache/README.md

 • Run `make`.

 To test if your installation is working, spin up a new local service with `hache service start`.
-This will listen by default on port 7070.
+This will listen by default on port 7070 unless you specify a different port with the `--port` option.
 You can access this database by shell with `hache shell start --host localhost --port 7070`.
 Try setting a key (`SET mykey myvalue`) and then retrieving it (`GET mykey`).

 ## Guide